The Bogoliubov-Bose-Hubbard model: existence of minimizers and absence of quantum phase transition: Main results

 Proofs of Theorems \ref{main_existence} and \ref{main_structure} will be given in Sections \ref{existence_section} and \ref{section_phase}.
 Right now we will briefly sketch the main ideas behind them.
-Concerning the first result, we start by proving that the functional \eqref{BBH} is bounded from below and convex.
-This allows to split the minimization procedure into two parts: first minimization with respect to ($\gamma$, $\alpha$) for fixed $\rho_0$, then minimization of the result with respect to $\rho_0$.
+The general strategy follows \cite{NapReuSol1}.
+Concerning the first result, we start by proving that the functional \eqref{BBH} is bounded from below and convex in $(\gamma, \alpha)$ for fixed $\rho_0$.
+This allows to split the minimization procedure into two parts: first minimization with respect to $(\gamma, \alpha)$ for fixed $\rho_0$, then minimization of the result with respect to $\rho_0$.
 To overcome the occurring problem of non-reflexivity of the $L^1$ space, we also introduce the cut-off for the $\gamma$ function, that is we consider the domain on which $\gamma \le \kappa$ for some $\kappa > 0$.
 It will be a technical tool that will allow to use standard methods of the calculus of variations.
 This approach will give us a sequence of minimizers of the restricted problem -- we will then show that it is possible to extract a subsequence that is convergent (in a proper sense) to some $(\gamma, \alpha, \rho_0)$ and that this triple is a desired minimizer of the full problem.
 Our main tool at this stage will be analysis of the Euler-Lagrange equations and inequalities that are satisfied by the restricted minimizers.
 In order to obtain the final result, we will separate cases concerning zero and non-zero temperature, as we will use some different methods in each of them.
 In the non-zero temperature case we will further separate the problem into two sub-cases whether the minimizing $\rho_0$, appearing in the double minimization method, is positive or not.
-This will cover all possibilities and eventually lead to proving Theorem \ref{main_existence}.
+This will cover all the possibilities and eventually lead to a proof of Theorem \ref{main_existence}.
 All the details are presented in the Section \ref{existence_section}.

 In order to prove Theorem \ref{main_structure} we will further analyse the Euler-Lagrange inequalities that arise from the existence of the unrestricted minimizers.
-In Section \ref{section_phase} we will use them to prove that the minimizers are unique, which will then allow us to directly describe the relation between the values of the system's parameters and occurrence of different phases.
-This, in particular, will lead to establishing the occurrence of the phase transition in the system and deriving the exact critical value of the parameters where the transition occurs.
+In Section \ref{section_phase} we will use them to investigate the properties of the minimizers, which will then allow us to directly describe the relation between the values of the system's parameters and occurrence of different phases.